 8. The Kutna Hora

 You must visit this town apart from visiting Prague.
 It was once the home to the silver mines of Europe that financed the building of the magnificent history of the city.
 One must visit the St. Barbara’s Cathedral here and the Czech Museum of Silver.
 Do not forget the Stone House and the Italian Court either that preserve so much of the history of Europe.
+There are several other museums in Czech Republic that you must explore.

 9. The Bohemian Paradise

+This is one of the best romantic places in Czech Republic.
 Tucked away in Eastern Bohemia is its Bohemian Paradise that houses exquisite natural beauty of majestic rock formations.
 It is a World Heritage Site.
 There are stunning natural bridges and sandstone hills that will make a permanent place in your memory.
 There are also some old castles here like the Kost Castle and the Trosky Castle.

 Looking To Book An International Holiday?